felipead/http-token-auth/README.md

 [![Coverage Status](https://coveralls.io/repos/github/felipead/http-token-auth/badge.svg?branch=master)](https://coveralls.io/github/felipead/http-token-auth?branch=master)
 [![Gem Version](https://badge.fury.io/rb/http-token-auth.svg)](https://badge.fury.io/rb/http-token-auth)

-Ruby gem to handle the [HTTP Token Access Authentication](http://tools.ietf.org/html/draft-hammer-http-token-auth-01), which is still a draft specification and may change in the future.
+Ruby gem to handle the [HTTP Token Access Authentication](http://tools.ietf.org/html/draft-hammer-http-token-auth-01), for securing HTTP-based service and microservice architectures using token credentials.
 It supports both **parsing** and **building** a HTTP `Authentication` request header and a `WWW-Authenticate` response header using the token scheme.

+Rather than being a complete opinionated authentication solution that only works with Rails or a specific HTTP framework, this library aims to be minimalistic and unobtrusive.
+This allows more flexibility and makes it compatible with virtually any HTTP servers and clients that run on the Ruby platform.

+This library does not authenticate users nor provide methods for obtaining token credentials.
+For that you can use another protocol, such as [OAuth](http://tools.ietf.org/html/rfc5849), which is implemented by the [Ruby OAuth](https://github.com/oauth-xx/oauth-ruby) gem.

 The following authentication methods are supported: